PrincetonUniversity/hpc_beginning_workshop/slurm/index.md

 *You should never run code directly on the head/login node except for ~ 5 - 10
 minute test runs.*

-For detailed examples of these scripts, you can look at: [Getting Started](https://www.princeton.edu/researchcomputing/education/online-tutorials/getting-started/)
+For detailed examples of these scripts, you can look at: [Introduction Slurm](https://researchcomputing.princeton.edu/education/online-tutorials/getting-started/introducing-slurm)

 We'll be following a recipe for a serial job.